Hyperholomorphic sheaves and new examples of hyperkaehler manifolds: New examples of hyperk ahler manifolds

 \subsection{New examples of hyperk\"ahler manifolds}

 \theorem Let $M$ be a compact hyperk\"ahler manifold without non-trivial trianalytic subvarieties, $\dim_{\Bbb H}M\geq 2$, and $I$ an induced complex structure.
 Consider a hyperholomorphic bundle $F$ on $M$ (\ref{_hyperho_shea_on_M_Definition_}).
 Let $F_I$ be the corresponding holomorphic bundle over $(M, I)$.
 Assume that $I$ is a $C$-restricted complex structure, $C= \deg_I c_2(F)$.
 Assume, moreover, that all semistable bundle deformations of $F_I$ are stable.\footnote{This may happen, for instance, when $\rk F= \dim_\C M=n$, and the number $c_n(F)$ is prime.} Denote by $\c M_F^I$ the moduli of stable bundle deformations of $F_I$ over $(M, I)$.
-Then \begin{description} \item[(i)] the normalization $\tilde{\c M}_F^I$ is a compact and smooth complex manifold equipped with a natural hyperk\"ahler structure. \item[(ii)] Moreover, for all induced complex structures $J$ on $M$, the the variety $\c M_F^J$ is compact, and has a smooth normalization $\tilde{\c M}_F^J$, which is also equipped with a natural hyperk\"ahler structure. \item[(iii)] Finally, the hyperk\"ahler manifolds $\tilde{\c M}_F^J$, $\tilde{\c M}_F^I$ are naturally isomorphic. \end{description}
+Then \begin{description} \item[(i)] the normalization $\tilde{\c M}_F^I$ is a compact and smooth complex manifold equipped with a natural hyperk\"ahler structure. \item[(ii)] Moreover, for all induced complex structures $J$ on $M$, the the variety $\c M_F^J$ is compact, and has a smooth normalization $\tilde{\c M}_F^J$, which is also equipped with a natural hyperk\"ahler structure. \item[(iii)] Finally, the hyperk\"ahler manifolds $\tilde{\c M}_F^J$, $\tilde{\c M}_F^I$ are naturally isomorphic. \end{description} The variety $\c M_F^I$ is compact by \ref{_space_semista_bu_compa_Theorem_}.
+In \cite{_Verbitsky:Hyperholo_bundles_}, it was proven that the space $\c M_F^I$ of stable deformations of $F$ is a singular hyperk\"ahler variety (see also \cite{_NHYM_} for an explicit construction of the twistor space of $\c M_F^I$).
+Then \ref{_space_sta_bu_compa_hyperka_Theorem_} is a consequence of the Desingularization Theorem for singular hyperk\"ahler varietiess (\ref{_desingu_Theorem_}). \endproof